-2. Plaintiff's Claims Are Direct, Not Derivative.
+2. Plaintiffs' Claims Are Direct, Not Derivative.

-Plaintiff's claims are direct rather than derivative.
-In arguing that Plaintiff's claims are derivative rather than direct, Defendants rely primarily on the test set forth in Tooley v.
+In arguing that Plaintiffs' claims are derivative rather than direct, Defendants rely primarily on the test set forth in Tooley v.
 Donaldson, Lufkin & Jenrette, Inc., 845 A.2d 1031 (Del.
 2004), a leading Delaware case elaborating the distinction between these two categories of claims.
 See FHFA Br.
-28-30; Treas.
+14-16; Treas.
 Br.
-28. The APA, however, provides a cause of action for individuals "adversely affected or aggrieved by agency action," 5 U.S.C. § 702, and Plaintiff clearly meets this standard.
-Accordingly, her claims are direct as a matter of law.
-Even if the Tooley test applies to Plaintiff's claims, moreover, they are still manifestly direct.
+25-27.
+Because the APA affords Plaintiffs a federal cause of action, however, Plaintiffs' claims are direct as a matter of law.
+Even if the Tooley test applies to Plaintiffs' claims, moreover, they are still manifestly direct.

 a.
-Plaintiff's Claims Are Direct Under Federal Law.
+Plaintiffs' Claims Are Direct Under Federal Law.

-Plaintiff alleges that both Defendant agencies violated HERA and that Treasury acted arbitrarily and capriciously.
-Plaintiff seeks redress pursuant to the Administrative Procedure Act.
-As a matter of federal law, Plaintiff's APA claims are her own, not Fannie's and Freddie's.
-Again, the APA creates a cause of action for any person "adversely affected or aggrieved by agency action within the meaning of a relevant statute."
+Plaintiffs allege that both Defendant agencies violated HERA and that Treasury acted arbitrarily and capriciously.
+Plaintiffs seek redress pursuant to the Administrative Procedure Act.
+As a matter of federal law, Plaintiffs' APA claims are their own, not Fannie's and Freddie's.
+The APA creates a cause of action for any person "adversely affected or aggrieved by agency action within the meaning of a relevant statute."
 5 U.S.C. § 702.
 This language requires only that an APA plaintiff satisfy Article III's standing requirements and show that the interest he asserts is "arguably within the zone of interests to be protected or regulated by the statute' that he says was violated."
 Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians v.
 Patchak, 132 S. Ct.
 2199, 2210 (2012) (quoting Association of Data Processing Serv.
 Orgs. v.
 Camp, 397 U.S. 150, 153 (1970)).
 The standard for asserting a claim under the APA "is not meant to be especially demanding," does "not require any indication of congressional purpose to benefit the would-be plaintiff," and conspicuously includes the word "arguably" "to indicate that the benefit of any doubt goes to the plaintiff."
-Id. (internal quotation marks omitted).
+Id. (quotation marks omitted).

-Plaintiff's claims easily satisfy this test.
-Plaintiff has suffered injury in fact by having her economic interest in Fannie and Freddie eliminated and transferred to Treasury.
+Plaintiffs' claims easily satisfy this test.
+Plaintiffs have suffered injury in fact by having their economic interest in Fannie and Freddie eliminated and transferred to Treasury.
 And this interest is protected by HERA, as one of the principal purposes of a conservatorship or receivership is to protect the interests of an entity's creditors and shareholders.
 See, e.g., 12 U.S.C. § 4617(b)(2)(D) (conservator's authority limited to actions that "preserve and conserve" assets and "put the regulated entity in a sound and solvent condition"); id. § 4617(c)(1)(D) (listing shareholders as residual claimants during receivership).
 Indeed, as conservator FHFA has a fiduciary responsibility to Fannie's and Freddie's shareholders.
 See, e.g., Golden Pac.
 Bancorp v.

 FDIC, 375 F.3d 196, 201 (2d Cir.
 2004); Suess v.
 FDIC, 770 F. Supp.
 2d 32, 38 (D.D.C.
 2011).
-Plaintiff's claims are thus squarely within the zone of interests protected by HERA.
+Plaintiffs' claims are thus squarely within the zone of interests protected by HERA.

-Because Plaintiff has a valid federal cause of action under the APA, inquiry into whether her claim would be considered direct or derivative under state law is unnecessary.
+Because Plaintiffs have a valid federal cause of action under the APA, inquiry into whether their claims would be considered direct or derivative under state law is unnecessary.
 As the United States Court of Appeals for the D.C.
 Circuit has explained,